zubinchopra/portaldocs/portal-sdk/templates/portalfx-main.md

 Azure portal extension development is supported on the Microsoft Windows 8, Windows Server 2012 R2, and Windows 10.

-:bulb: **Productivity Tip:** Install Chrome http://google.com/dir so that you can levrage the debugger tools while developing your extension.

 ### 1.1 Installation